-Thomas Miller was the Secretary and Collector of Customs when he was given a commission in July of 1677 to serve as President of the Grand Council by the newly appointed Governor Thomas Eastchurch.
-Although appointed by the Lord Proprietors, Thomas Eastchurch never served as Governor.
+Thomas Miller was the Secretary and Collector of Customs when he was given a commission in July of 1677 to serve as President of the Executive Council by the newly appointed Governor Thomas Eastchurch.
+Although appointed by the Lord Proprietors, Thomas Eastchurch never actually served as Governor.
 So, was Thomas Miller really a Governor?
 Hard to say.
-For all intents and purposes he was Governor from July 1677 to December 1, 1677 - perhaps even longer, the records are very unclear.
+For all intents and purposes he was Acting Governor of Albemarle County from July 1677 to December 1, 1677 - perhaps even longer, the records are very unclear.

 Some claim that John Culpeper was the Governor between December 1677 until John Harvey arrived in February 1679 as the newly-appointed President of the Council - an interim appointment since Seth Sothel had been abducted during his transit.
 With the recent discovery of new documentation, it is now fairly certain that John Culpeper never actually claimed he was governor, nor did he actually act in that capacity.

 So, who was the governor of Albemarle between Thomas Miller and John Harvey?
-Was their a period with no Governor?
+Was this a period with no Governor?
 Or, did Miller simply continue until the arrival of Harvey?
-If anyone had definitive answers to these questions, please contact me at firstname.lastname@example.org.
+I guess we'll never know.

-The Long, Sad Tale of Thomas Miller as Governor of Albemarle
+The Long, Sad Tale of Thomas Miller as Acting Governor of Albemarle

-By 1677, the scene was set for yet another confrontation between opposing factions in the new colony - Thomas Eastchurch as Speaker of the Assembly and governor-appointee against Thomas Miller as Secretary and Collector of customs, holding their commissions from the Lords Proprietors and the Commissioners of Customs respectively.
-Both had just traveled to England to receive their commissions and headed back to the Albemarle colony.
+By 1677, the scene was set for yet another confrontation between opposing factions in the new colony - Thomas Eastchurch as Speaker of the House of Burgesses and governor-appointee against Thomas Miller as Secretary and Collector of Customs, holding their commissions from the Lords Proprietors and the Commissioners of Customs respectively.
+Both had just traveled to England to receive their commissions and headed back to Albemarle County.

-The president of the Grand Council normally acted as governor in that official's absence.
+The President of the Executive Council normally acted as governor in that official's absence.
 Miller, however, chose this time to begin his own scheme for acquiring power and fortune.
 Instead of taking a ship directly for America, he went via Bermuda where he took passage for Albemarle County in the shallop Success.

 Previous writers, using the testimony prepared for the November 1680 trial of John Culpeper, have stated that Miller outfitted, manned, and sailed the shallop to North Carolina at his own cost for use in collecting customs and as defense for the colony in his role as commander-in-chief.
 A recently found deposition from a crewman on that voyage shows that Miller was only a passenger, and that the master, Solomon Summers, was directed by the shallop's owner, Thomas Leech, to return in 40 days with the proceeds from their cargo of calico, salt, and powder.